Temple8 Templates

 @error('title')

-directive to render content when there is not an error for an attribute.
+@enderrorSince the @error directive compiles to an "if" statement, you may use the @else directive to render content when there is not an error for an attribute.

-You may pass the name of a specific error bag as the second parameter to the @error
+You may pass the name of a specific error bag as the second parameter to the @error directive to retrieve validation error messages on pages containing multiple forms:

 <!-- /app/templates/auth.t8.php -->